pombase/website/src/docs/faq/how-can-i-find-transcription-factors-and-their-targets-in-pombase.md

-Finally, note that not all *S. pombe* transcription factors have been extensively characterised with respect to target genes, and for those that have, target curation in PomBase may be incomplete.
+Finally, note that not all *S. pombe* transcription factors have been extensively characterised with respect to target genes, and for those that have, target curation in ${database_name} may be incomplete.
 You may therefore wish to query for transcription factors that have been have been experimentally characterised, and therefore might have targets which are not yet curated.
 To do so, use the Advanced Search to find